faisalpp/Laravel-Ecommerce/README.md

                             <h1>Furnica Furniture Website</h1>
 Dscription:
  Furnica Furniture Website is a online ecommerce platform where user can buy all types of furnitures e.g Chairs, Sofas and Beds.
 User can view individual product, read its properties and add it Cart System.
-      User has two payment options
+ User has two payment options:
   1. Cash At Door Step
   2. Payment with STRIPE Payment System
  There is a good looking dashboard for admin to interact with all sort of CRUD operations.
  Admin can able to create,update and delete below tabels:
   1.Products contains individual product information.
   2.Categories with related image
   3.Shipping Price for different countries and cities 4.All Admin Delete Operation is secure with Soft Delete Feature 5.User can retrive deleted records with recycle bin view.

 What I do in Feature with this Project?